issalig/toshiba_air_cond/README.md

 # Custom hardware
 https://learnabout-electronics.org/Semiconductors/opto_52.php

+Circuits have been designed to read and write the signal

 ```
 Air conditioning side:
 Signal is around 15.6 volts when 1 and 14 when 0.
-Zener diode provides 13V reference, so signal is 1 ..
-2.6 and after diode (0.7 drop) is 0.3 ..
-1.9, enough to activate photodiode (1.2V) when 1 and to not activate it when 0.
+Zener diode provides 13V reference, so signal is 1V ..
+2.6V and after diode (0.7V drop) is 0.3V ..
+1.9V, enough to activate photodiode (1.2V) when 1 and to not activate it when 0.

 Led drops 1.2v, and from signal we have a difference of 15.6-13=2.6, thus 2.6-1.2=1.4/100= 14mA which has a maximum CTR=140%
 Ic=3.3, If=14